All you need to know for an exciting and rewarding Hackathon. Reach out with questions, feedback or for support: info[at]opendata.ch.

 Good form is, however, dramatically important to launch effective projects:

 - Pains: Why is the challenge… a challenge?
+What’s the need or problem?
 For whom?
 In which situation?

 - Impact: What would it mean i.e. what would be different if the challenge could be addressed, or what will happen if the challenge is not addressed